pkboom/simple-docker/readme.md

 # .dockerignore

-Ignore specified files when copying files to workdir.
+Ignore specified files when copying files to WORKDIR.